MicrosoftDocs/xamarin-docs/docs/get-started/quickstarts/deepdive.md

 ---
 title: "Xamarin.Forms Quickstart Deep Dive"
-description: "This article examines the fundamentals of application development using Xamarin.Forms.
-Topics covered included the anatomy of a Xamarin.Forms application, architecture and application fundamentals, and the user interface."
+description: "This article examines the fundamentals of application development using Xamarin.Forms Shell.
+Topics covered included the anatomy of a Xamarin.Forms Shell application, architecture and application fundamentals, and the user interface."
 zone_pivot_groups: platform
 ms.topic: quickstart
 ms.prod: xamarin
 ms.custom: video
-ms.assetid: 7B2340A1-6883-41D8-860C-0BB6C4E0C316
+ms.assetid: F65C83B7-BC9F-425F-8662-931B652A2946
 ms.technology: xamarin-forms
 author: davidbritch
 ms.author: dabritch
-ms.date: 11/27/2018
+ms.date: 01/25/2021
 no-loc: [Xamarin.Forms, Xamarin.Essentials]
 ---

 # Xamarin.Forms Quickstart Deep Dive

 In the [Xamarin.Forms Quickstart](~/get-started/index.yml), the Notes application was built.
-This article reviews what has been built to gain an understanding of the fundamentals of how Xamarin.Forms applications work.
+This article reviews what has been built to gain an understanding of the fundamentals of how Xamarin.Forms Shell applications work.

 ::: zone pivot="windows"

 ## Introduction to Visual Studio

 Visual Studio organizes code into *Solutions* and *Projects*.
 A solution is a container that can hold one or more projects.
 A project can be an application, a supporting library, a test application, and more.
-The Notes application consists of one solution containing four projects, as shown in the following screenshot:
+The Notes application consists of one solution containing three projects, as shown in the following screenshot:

 ![Visual Studio Solution Explorer](deepdive-images/vs/solution.png)